pklesk/fast_rboost_bins/README.md

 Using [FDDB](http://vis-www.cs.umass.edu/fddb) and [HaGRID](https://github.com/hukenovs/hagrid) data, coupled with Haar-like features (HFs), we trained `FastRealBoostBins` classifiers as detectors of *faces* and *palm gestures*, respectively.
 To reduce memory transfers between host and device, constant pieces of information (e.g. coordinates of all windows to be checked, HFs related information) were prepared just once and placed in device-side arrays prior to an actual video sequence.
-Below we present example snapshots (click them for videos) and obtained efficiency measurements from two environments with different
+Below we present example snapshots (click them to see videos) and obtained efficiency measurements from two environments with different
 GPUs: 1.
 GeForce RTX 3090 (contemporary, high-performance), 2.
 Quadro M4000M (older generation).
 Full details of environment 1 in a former section.
 Full details of environment 2 given below.